December 2, 2025

 Many possible counterfactual trends…

-Which counterfactual is right?
+Which counterfactual trend is right?

-Which counterfactual is right?
+Which counterfactual trend is right?

 Example: Gun Laws